 Cooley Landing Park is located on a peninsula at the eastern end of Bay Road in the City of East Palo Alto.
-Operated by the City, the park was created in partnership with the District which owns portions of the peninsula as part of Ravenswood Open Space Preserve.
-To the south lies the Palo Alto Baylands Nature Preserve, known for the highest concentration of the endangered clapper rail in the world.
+Operated by the City, the park was created in partnership with Midpen which owns portions of the peninsula as part of Ravenswood Open Space Preserve.
+To the south lies the Palo Alto Baylands Nature Preserve, known for the highest concentration of the endangered Ridgway's Rail (Rallus obsoletus) in the world.

-Phase III: Construction of the Education Center which will serve as a place for community meetings, and as an institution which preserves and enhances the area’s cultural heritage, history, and traditions; identifying a partner to operate and manage the center.
+Phase III: Completion of the Education Center that serves as a place for community meetings, and as an institution that preserves and enhances the area's cultural heritage, history, and traditions.

-Phase II: Installing utilities, improving the access road, and installing native planting.
+Phase II: Installation of utilities, improvements to the access road, and native planting.

 Completed in February 2014